 He began his professional career with Gulf Oil in Pittsburgh, USA, in 1970.
 He became managing director of Porsche KG in Stuttgart, Germany, in 1971.
 Piëch has practiced as an independent attorney since 1977.

 Piëch has been a member of the Supervisory Board of Porsche Holding GmbH in Salzburg, Austria, since 1975 and a member of the Supervisory Board of Porsche AG, Stuttgart, Germany, since 1989.
+He has been a member of the Supervisory Board of Porsche SE since 2007 and since 2009 he is a member of the Supervisory Board of Audi AG and part of the Executive Committee of Audi AG since 2016.

 Dr. jur.
 Ferdinand Oliver Porsche, Member of the Board of Management of Familie Porsche AG Beteiligungsgesellschaft